MerlouAnna/vox-support/README.md

 **A secure, real-time voice support agent for IT and field-service teams, with adaptive vector + graph retrieval.**

-Hermes answers support calls by phone or browser: it listens, decides whether a question needs a fast factual lookup or multi-hop reasoning, retrieves grounded answers from the knowledge base, speaks them back with citations, and files a summarised ticket after the call.
+Vox answers support calls by phone or browser: it listens, decides whether a question needs a fast factual lookup or multi-hop reasoning, retrieves grounded answers from the knowledge base, speaks them back with citations, and files a summarised ticket after the call.